1What is the primary goal of 'Reading Comprehension' in a verbal ability context?

 23Passage: 'The windows were boarded up, the lawn was overgrown, and mail overflowed from the box.'
 What can be inferred about the house?

-A.The house is newly renovated.
+A.The house is hosting a party.

 B.The house is abandoned or vacant.